SalahShallapy/Yelp-Camp/README.md

 ## Features

-- Users can create, edit, and remove campgrounds
+- Users can create, edit, and remove campgrounds.
-- Users can review campgrounds once, and edit or remove their review
+- Users can review campgrounds once, and edit or remove their review.
-- User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account
+- User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account.
-- Search campground by name or location
+- Search campground by name or location.
-- Sort campgrounds by highest rating, most reviewed, lowest price, or highest price
+- Sort campgrounds by highest rating, most reviewed, lowest price, or highest price.

 ## installation